Package 'BivGeo'

 Title: Basu-Dhar Bivariate Geometric Distribution

-Authors: Ricardo Puziol de Oliveira and Jorge Alberto Achcar
+Authors: Ricardo Puziol de Oliveira [aut, cre], Jorge Alberto Achcar [aut]

 Maintainer: Ricardo Puziol de Oliveira <[email protected]>